chongenzheng/Cybersecurity-Learning-Portfolio/CTF/README.md

 ## Overview
 This section documents my hands-on experience solving Capture The Flag (CTF) challenges from platforms such as TryHackMe and PicoCTF.

-The goal of these write-ups is not only to record the final solution but also to demonstrate my problem-solving process, command-line usage, troubleshooting methods, and lessons learned throughout each challenge.
+The goal of these write-ups is to demonstrate my problem-solving process, command-line usage, troubleshooting methods, and lessons learned throughout each challenge.

 ## Platforms
   - TryHackMe